jsdelivrbot/Progressbars/README.md

     - Greate HTTP client for ajax calls features promises.
 - axios-mock-adapter
     - Required to mock ajac request and response in unit tests.
+- eslint-config-airbnb
+    - used for JS linting guide.

 - Avoided the use of redux as a store as the App is only one component.